kimiaHonari/Keyword-Nearest-Neighbor-algorithm-based-on-Rstar_tree/data/readme.txt

-for create a database in mongodb you can use following command:
+for creating a database in mongodb you can use following command:

 biz_subset.json  ---> the data that create from [yelp dataset](https://www.yelp.com/dataset)